projen/projen/API.md

 Name|Description
 ----|-----------
+[IAddComponentSubscriber](#projen-iaddcomponentsubscriber)|An action to perform for each component in the project.
 [IDevEnvironment](#projen-idevenvironment)|Abstract interface for container-based development environments, such as Gitpod and GitHub Codespaces.
 [IDockerComposeServiceName](#projen-idockercomposeservicename)|An interface providing the name of a docker compose service.
 [IDockerComposeVolumeBinding](#projen-idockercomposevolumebinding)|Volume binding information.